DavideDeLeonardis/deliveboo/README.md

 ## Setup

 -   Duplicate .env.example and rename it .env. <br>
--   Create database and insert infos in .env
+-   Create database and insert info in .env

 ```
 composer install